tadeu-dutra/frontend-angular/README.md

 # Angular Study Project

-This repository contains a front-end application developed with Angular.
+This project is an Angular-based web application structured with reusable components, services, and views.
 It serves as an assessment project for a postgraduate course module on Front-End with HTML CSS, Javascript and Angular.

 ## Purpose